AdobeDocs/experience-platform.nl-NL/help/segmentation/pql/datetime-functions.md

 **Voorbeeld**

-De volgende PQL-query controleert of het geboortejaar van de persoon in 1991, 1992, 1993, 1994 of 1995 valt.
+De volgende PQL controleert of het geboortejaar van de persoon in 1991, 1992, 1993, 1994 of 1995 valt.

 ```sql
 person.birthday.getYear() in [1991, 1992, 1993, 1994, 1995]